Emma Watson not allowed behind the wheel for six months

 Emma Watson, who became world-famous for her role as Hermione Granger in the "Harry Potter" films, is banned from driving for six months.
-The 35-year-old British actress and activist drove a blue Audi in Oxford, England, last July at 61 kilometers per hour (the speed limit was 48).
+The 35-year-old British actress and activist was driving a blue Audi in Oxford, England, last July at 61 kilometers per hour (the speed limit was 48).

 At the court hearing on Wednesday, at which Watson was not present, she was fined 1044 pounds (about 1126 francs) and banned from driving.